danielknightxyz/Gutenberg/README.md

 + Creating File... /PATH/TO/FOLDER/hello-world/helloworld.txt
 ```

-When you list the contents of the directory, you'll notice a new file named 'helloworld.txt' and inside that file it says 'hello, ' and the what ever you answered for the prompt.
+When you list the contents of the directory, you'll notice a new file named 'helloworld.txt' and inside that file it says 'hello, ' and the answer your provided at the prompt.
 [Here](https://github.com/sourcefoundryus/gbg-getting-started) is the source to the template on Github.

 ### The Forme File